Pitu/Kuro/README.md

 [> Check this video to see how it works!](https://my.mixtape.moe/pwcrem.webm)

+### v4.1.0 Important Notes:
+This only applies if you are upgrading from a previous version.
+In order to make the chat less jumpy and contribute with data caps and mobile users, sticker now behave differently than they did before.
+Stickers get uploaded to [safe.moe](https://safe.moe) now so they can be used inside an embed.
+By using embeds, kuro can now edit your message to display the sticker instead of deleting it and sending a new one.
+Even though that embeds are ugly this makes it so everyone can see your sticker faster by allowing caching of the URL on Discord's side.

+So if you are upgrading to a new version, please run `!s migrate` to migrate your stickers to the new embed system.

 ## Installing:
 1. Ensure you have node installed
 2. Run `npm i -g kuro-cli`